Low-Autocorrelation Binary Sequences: On Improved Merit Factors and Runtime Predictions to Achieve Them: Summary of Experiments

 Before proceeding to details of experiments about individual solvers, we pause to make a realistic assessment about the runtime complexity of the \labs\ problem in terms of observed and extrapolated experimental results in Figure~\ref{fg_BB-vs-others-asymptotes}.
-In contrast to the branch-and-bound solver searching for an optimal merit factor, the stochastic solvers \lssOrelE\ and \lssMAts\ search for sequences with the merit factor of 6.34: such sequences can be produced in polynomial time with constructive methods~\cite{Lib-OPUS-labs-2004-IEEE_TIT-Borwein,Lib-OPUS-labs-2004-IEEE_TIT-Parker-Legendre}.
+In contrast to the branch-and-bound solver searching for an optimal merit factor, the stochastic solvers \lssOrelE\ (number 8 determines the maximum length of the self-avoiding walk segment $\omega_{lmt} = \omega_c * \frac{L+1}{2}$, where $\omega_c=8$) and \lssMAts\ search for sequences with the merit factor of 6.34: such sequences can be produced in polynomial time with constructive methods~\cite{Lib-OPUS-labs-2004-IEEE_TIT-Borwein,Lib-OPUS-labs-2004-IEEE_TIT-Parker-Legendre}.
 The most important observations to infer from Figure~\ref{fg_BB-vs-others-asymptotes} are: (1) runtime performance of branch-and-bound solver is inadequate to solve instances that are of current interest; (2) both stochastic solvers start exhibiting computational bottlenecks for $L > 400$ even when the merit factor target values are relaxed and far from the best values.
 Neither \lssOrelE\ nor \lssMAts\ and least of all, the branch-and-bound solver, can be expected to find the conjectured optimal merit factors without faster computers and massive parallelism.

-The best course of action at this time is to systematically learn about limitations of current solvers and to continue with summaries of the following experiments: (1) solver \lMAts\ for $L_{odd}$ and $L_{even}$, (2) best upper bounds of $L_{odd}$ without skew-symmetry, (3) solver \lssOrelU\ (each solution is based on a single segment contiguous walk), (4) solver \lssOrel\ with limited walk length, (5) solver \lssOrelU\ versus \lssOrelE, (6) solver \lssMAts\ versus \lssRRts, (7) solver \lssOrelE\ versus \lssMAts, including asymptotic predictions and hit ratios, and (8) solver \lssOrelE\ versus best known merit factors in the literature and {\em new best-value solutions} of the \labs\ problem, (9) challenges for the next generation of labs solvers, the asymptotic view.
+The best course of action at this time is to systematically learn about limitations of current solvers and to continue with summaries of the following experiments: (1) solver \lMAts\ for $L_{odd}$ and $L_{even}$, (2) best upper bounds of $L_{odd}$ without skew-symmetry, (3) solver \lssOrelU\ (each solution is based on a single segment contiguous walk), (4) solver \lssOrel\ with limited walk length, (5) solver \lssOrelU\ versus \lssOrelE, (6) solver \lssMAts\ versus \lssRRts, (7) solver \lssOrelE\ versus \lssMAts, including asymptotic predictions and hit ratios, and (8) solver \lssOrelE\ versus best known merit factors in the literature and {\em new best-value solutions} of the \labs\ problem, (9) challenges for the next generation of labs solvers, the asymptotic view.\\

 {\bf (1) Experiments with \lMAts.} Experiments with solver \lMAts\ have been designed to illustrate its asymptotic performance; we summarize it in Figure~\ref{fg_lMAts-asymptotes} and in Table~\ref{tb_lMAts_solvability}.
 We consider two specific subsets of sequence lengths $L$: